 Redefining Philanthropy

 We're challenging assumptions about philanthropy.
 To pursue our mission and serve media-makers and digital equity champions in the way they need, we want to rethink philanthropy so it is accessible, transparent, and community-centered.
 Foundations have historically held the power in philanthropy.
-We’re working to shift power into the hands of media-makers themselves.
+We’re working to shift power into the hands of the communities we serve.

 Trust-Based Philanthropy